snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Custom setup

 Custom setup is for those admins who want to edit the default values for settings listed in the above table.
-Once you click on the "Custom Setup" option, you see three more tabs – Users, Content, and Sync.
+Once you click on the "Custom Setup" option, you see three more tabs – **Users**, **Content**, and **Sync**.

 ### Users